Chemical Engineering Program

 - CHEMENG 150, Biochemical Engineering, 3 units, (W), Sr

-- Two electives from the group of 5 options below; may not combine 160 & 162
+- Four electives from the group of options below or may substitute two of these depth electives with two other science and engineering 3-unit lecture courses; may not combine 160 & 162

 - CHEMENG 140 Micro & Nanoscale Fabrication Engineering, 3 units (W), Sr OR